rielm/design-resources/sketch-workflow.md

 **Design style guide**

 I group my layers and rename the group with its composition name.
 Read [Design style guide](https://github.com/rielm/design-resources/blob/master/design-style-guide.md) to know more about my design style guide.

+**First design run to final run**

+Once I've laid out all my symbols, texts, and pages, I now create the final sketch document.
+I only get the symbols and styles which I have used in my first run of design and move it in my design final run